IgniparousTempest/south-african-media-bias/README.md

 The politics pages of these outlets were scraped.
 The number of articles about each political party was recorded.
 A article was determined to be about a particular party based on the number of mentions of that party on the page.

-The results as of 23rd of 12 2019 are:
+The results as of 23rd of Decemeber 2019 are:

 ##### News24